russhustle/leetpattern/docs/neetcode_150.md

 ### 125. Valid Palindrome

+- Given a string `s`, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.

 ```python
 --8<-- "0125_valid_palindrome.py"
 ```

 ### 167. Two Sum II - Input array is sorted

+- Return the indices of the two numbers such that they add up to a specific target.

 ```python
 --8<-- "0167_two_sum_ii_input_array_is_sorted.py"